Queen's Road Cemetery

 Queen's Road Cemetery is a cemetery in Croydon, England.
 It opened in 1861, and was followed in 1897 by the larger Croydon Cemetery in Mitcham Road.
 Both cemeteries are now managed by the London Borough of Croydon.

-Queen's Road Cemetery covers approximately 22 acres (89,000 m2) and is in the north of the borough of Croydon, east of Mayday Hospital and west of Selhurst railway station.
+Queen's Road Cemetery covers approximately 22 acres (89,000 m2) and is in the north of the borough of Croydon, east of Croydon University Hospital and west of Selhurst railway station.
 It has about 50,000 graves and approximately 97,000 burials have taken place since it opened.
 The graves are shaded by large trees and landscaped with shrubbery beds.